Background to the Birth of King Edward VI

 Northumberland had hoped to capture both Mary and Elizabeth, but they had outwitted him and when he saw that huge numbers of people turned out for Mary he decided to change sides.

 On 19th July 1553, Mary rode into London with Elizabeth by her side.
-She was proclaimed Queen Mary I. Jane, Guildford and John Dudley were charged with treason.
+She was proclaimed Queen Mary I. Jane Grey, Guildford Dudley and John Dudley were charged with treason.

 John Dudley was executed on 22nd August 1553, Jane Grey and Guildford Dudley were executed in February 1554 after Thomas Wyatt led a rebellion against Mary which planned to set them on the throne.